 PutRNGstate()

-before each wrapped function.
+around the wrapped function.
 This ensures

 that if any C++ code calls the R API functions unif_rand()